Higher order differential analysis with vectorized derivatives: Introduction

 with $\re_{\bc}(\bm u)/\|\bm u\|^2\to0$ as $\bm u\to{\bm 0}$.
 The second identification theorem \citep[][Section 6.8]{MN19} states that $\mathsf{d}^2f(\bc;\bm u)={\bm u}^\top\Hessian f(\bc)\bm u$, where the symmetric $d\times d$ matrix $\Hessian f(\bc)$ is called the Hessian matrix (or second derivative) of $f$ at $\bc$.
 In this case, uniqueness is guaranteed up to symmetrization, in the sense that if $\bB$ is another matrix such that $\mathsf{d}^2f(\bc;\bm u)={\bm u}^\top\bB\bm u$ for all $\bm u\in\mathbb R^d$, then necessarily $\Hessian f(\bc)=(\bB+\bB^\top)/2$.
 Omitting the remainder terms of Equation~\eqref{eq:dif2}, $f({\bc}+{\bm u})\approx f(\bc)+\D f(\bc)^\top\bm u+\tfrac12 \bu^\top\Hessian f(\bc)\bu$ is the best quadratic (or second-order) approximation of $f$ in a neighborhood of $\bc$.

 First- and second-order Taylor approximations, along with their identification theorems, are well known.
 Indeed, for most applications a second-order approximation suffices, and so, formal generalizations of Equations~\eqref{eq:dif1} and \eqref{eq:dif2} to higher order degrees are often sparsely treated or even omitted in standard textbooks.
 Nonetheless, higher order Taylor approximations are well-established research tools, and it would be erroneous to suggest that higher order derivatives and higher order approximations of functions are mere intellectual curiosities, as there are numerous applicative contexts where they are required.
 For instance, third- and fourth-order approximations are involved in the analysis of local quadratic regression \citep[][Section~3]{RW94}, fourth- and sixth-order derivatives appear in the expansion of the bias and variance of density curvature matrix estimators \citep{CD10}, and more generally, expansions of distribution and density functions (e.g. Edgeworth expansions) are defined for an arbitrary order depending on the regularity of the distributional moments \citep[][Section~3.2]{KvR05}.
+In this sense, the recent publication of \citet{JTT21} on multivariate skewness and kurtosis highlights the current and ongoing interest in employing vectorized derivatives for higher order analysis.
+Furthermore, up to eighth-order derivatives are required in the analysis of bandwidth matrices for nonparametric kernel smoothers \citep{CD18}.

 A widespread and elegant way to express these higher order Taylor approximations is via multi-index notation.
 Let $\bbm=(m_1,\dots,m_d)$ be a multi-index, that is, a vector of non-negative integers.
 Denote its modulus as $|\bbm|=\sum_{i=1}^d m_i$, its generalized factorial as $\bbm!=\prod_{i=1}^d m_i!$, the element-wise exponentiation of $\bx=(x_1,\dots,x_d)$ as $\bx^{\bbm}=\prod_{i=1}^dx_i^{m_i}$, and its induced partial derivative of $f$ at $\bc$ as $\partial^{\bbm}f(\bc)= (\partial^{|\bbm|}/\partial x_1^{m_1}\cdots\partial x_d^{m_d}) f(\bc)$.
 For $r\geq 1$, the recursive definition of the $r$-order differentiability of $f$ states that $f$ is $r$ times differentiable at $\bc$, if it is $(r-1)$ times differentiable in a neighborhood of $\bc$ and all the partial derivatives $\partial^{\bbm}f$, with $|\bbm|=r-1$, are differentiable at $\bc$.
 In this case, we are able to write the $r$th order Taylor approximation of $f$ as